Vitormdias/Node-Starter/README.md

 # Node-Template
-A template project using Node, Express and MySQL
+A template REST API using Node, Express and MySQL